 “If I was not in the Honors College, I would most likely not be doing research in my second semester of college.”

-Your First Year Project is an opportunity to collaborate with a faculty member on a research project and present the results of your work.
+Your Quest Project is an opportunity to collaborate with a faculty member on a research project and present the results of your work.

 Spirit of Inquiry

-These W. A. Franke Honors College grants fund student research projects conducted under the supervision of a faculty member.
+These W. A. Franke Honors College grants fund student research projects conducted under the supervision of a faculty mentor.

 Fund Your Research

-Take a look at the scholarships that help students complete amazing research, as well more funding opportunities that enhance the W. A. Franke Honors College experience.
+Take a look at scholarships and other funding opportunities that enhance the W. A. Franke Honors College experience.

 AT A GLANCE